-Loss given default for a given segment is defined as the Firm's best estimate of expected loss per dollar of EAD under downturn conditions.
+Loss given default for a given segment is defined as the Firm's best estimate of expected loss per dollar of EAD under downturn economic conditions.
 The LGD estimate is based on empirical analysis of post-default loss and recovery information over a historical observation period, and factors in the timing of expected cash flows, estimated recovery costs and accrued interest and fees.
 The Firm's final estimate is based on the higher of observed performance between the long-run reference data and the downturn-specific performance.

 The segmentation system and parameter quantification is independently reviewed by the Model Risk function for conceptual soundness and validated on an annual basis.
 The risk drivers comprising the segments are evaluated on their ability to differentiate risk consistently over time.
-Modifications to the segments are made periodically, driven by the out-of-time validation results, shifts in risk management strategies, regulatory guidance or risk modeling best practices.
-Any changes to the segments model or parameter estimates are approved by senior risk executives in the relevant sub-line of business and implementation of model changes are adequately tested prior to being put into production.
+Modifications to the segments are made periodically, driven by the validation results, shifts in risk management strategies, regulatory guidance or risk modeling best practices.
+Any changes to the segmentation model or parameter estimates are approved by the Model Risk function, and tested prior to being put into production.
 The risk characteristics used for segmentation are consistent with the predominant risk drivers used for other internal credit risk models used by the Firm.